tribblix/build/patches/openjdk23/README.txt

 Cleanup: reduce gratuitous formatting differences between our attachListener_solaris.cpp and other platforms, without changing any code

+23+14

+A little bit of patch cleanup needed due to removal of the xlc toolchain.

+More use of "isTargetOsType" rather than enumerating the OS variants individually, which actually helps solaris.

+Some removals of local RESTARTABLE definition which moves the lines around.

+SKIP_SPACE was removed in src/java.base/unix/native/libjava/TimeZone_md.c,
+just inline it.

+Another gnuism of --exclude-libs in make/common/TestFilesCompilation.gmk to hide, see fix-TestFilesCompilation.patch

 23+13

 More work on make/autoconf/flags-cflags.m4, need to make sure that the